 Install an In-Ground Pool

-Depending on where you live and the state of your neighborhood, an in-ground pool could potentially increase the value of your property by thousands.
+Depending on where you live and the state of your neighborhood, an in-ground pool could potentially increase the value of your property by thousands, according to Home Light.
 As a general rule, a pool will boost your property value if you live in a nice neighborhood that has great pool weather.
 For example, a home with a pool will be more valuable in Arizona than it would be in Oregon or Maine.
 If you want the pool to last, then you should consider lining it with cement instead of fiberglass.
 Before installing a pool, however, you might may want to consider how it is going to impact your insurance premiums and property taxes.

 Turn the Basement into a Living Space

 Finishing a basement is another great way to permanently increase your home’s resale value.
 Unless you have quite a bit of experience working on homes, you might want to leave at least a few aspects of this project to the professionals.
 You will most likely need to add extra insulation to the walls, install new flooring, and run electrical wires to new outlets.
 Installing new safety devices should be a priority as well.
 That includes radon detectors, smoke detectors, fire alarms, and fire extinguishers.

 A modern roof could boost the value of your property for 40 years or longer — depending on what materials are used.
 Traditional asphalt shingles are usually the most affordable option, but they rarely last for more than a decade or two.
 If you want a long-term investment, then you should install clay or slate tiles.
 With the proper maintenance, those materials will last for up to 60 years.

 Invest in Solar Panels